SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%tempmute @ExampleUser 12h30mins what an idiot`

 - **%tictactoe** `<@member>`
-    - Info: Plays a game of Tic Tac Toe with the mentioned Member.
+    - Info: **Slash version available.** Plays a game of Tic Tac Toe with the mentioned Member.
     - Example: `%tictactoe @ExampleUser`
     - Aliases: ttt